Dr. Norman Sadeh

 Co-Director, Privacy Engineering Program

 Norman Sadeh is a Professor in the School of Computer Science at Carnegie Mellon University (CMU).
 He is co-Founder of the School’s PhD Program in Societal Computing as well as co-Founder and co-Director of the Privacy Engineering Program.
-Norman’s expertise include cybersecurity, online privacy, mobile computing, the Internet of Things, artificial intelligence, user-oriented machine learning, human computer interaction, language technologies, and semantic web technologies.
+Norman’s expertise includes cybersecurity, online privacy, mobile computing, the Internet of Things, artificial intelligence, user-oriented machine learning, human computer interaction, language technologies, and semantic web technologies.
 He is also well known for his seminal work in AI planning and scheduling, agent-based supply chain management, workflow management, automated trading.
 Products based on his research have been deployed and commercialized by organizations such as IBM, Raytheon, Mitsubishi, Boeing, Numetrix (eventually acquired by JD Edwards/PeopleSoft/Oracle), IL

 Norman is also a successful entrepreneur, having served as founding CEO and, until its acquisition in 2018, as chairman and chief scientist of Wombat Security Technologies, a company he co-founded to commercialize anti-phishing technologies he developed as part of research with several of his colleagues at CMU.
 Together with his collaborators, Norman grew Wombat Security Technologies into a leading provider of anti-phishing and cybersecurity awareness training technologies and one of the fastest growing companies in North America, prior to a successful acquisition by Proofpoint (NASDAQ: PFPT) in February 2018.
 In May 2018, Norman was honored with the 2018 Outstanding Entrepreneur of the Year award from the Pittsburgh Venture Capital Association.